applicaster/developer.applicaster.com/content/android-feed-integration/README.md

 <a name="Integrate Feed SDK"/>
 ## Integrate Feed SDK

-### 1. Create the UI for launching Feed.
+### 1. Create the UI for Launching Feed

 The button for launching the Feed (from the Action Bar / Top Navigation Bar) can be either ON or OFF, depending on whether or not the Feed feature is active and there is an episode running while using the app.
 The Feed SDK is responsible for checking the Feed availability.

 The assets for this button (default mode and selected mode) are loaded from the CMS, to allow the broadcaster to change them for different shows, without the need to release a new app.

-* Add the following code to you layout xml:
+* Add the following code to your layout xml: